-This Standard also applies to appliances designed for connection to self-contained LP-gas supply systems:
+This Standard also applies to appliances designed for connection to self-contained propane gas supply systems:

-a) operating at regulated outlet pressures not to exceed 11 in wc (2.74 kPa)
+a) operating at regulated outlet pressures not to exceed 11 in wc (2.74 kPa); or

 Built-in appliances may be for:

-a) connection to a fixed fuel piping system
+a) connection to a fixed fuel piping system; or

-b) connection to a remote self-contained liquefied petroleum gas supply system (see Clause 3, Definitions), provided the appliance is supplied with remote mounting and retention means for the attachment of a single cylinder with a maximum size in accordance with Clause 1.2b)i) or Clause 1.2b)ii) and instructions for installing the mounting and retention means within the built-in enclosure
+b) connection to a remote self-contained propane gas supply system (see Clause 3, Definitions), provided the appliance is supplied with remote mounting and retention means for the attachment of a single cylinder with a maximum size in accordance with Clause 1.2b)i) or Clause 1.2b)ii) and instructions for installing the mounting and retention means within the built-in enclosure.

 If a value for measurement as given in this Standard is followed by an equivalent value in other units, the first stated value is to be regarded as the specification.